Whose woods these are, I think I know. His trailer’s in the village, though. He will not see me stoppin’ here To smoke a butt and drink some beer.

 Which has a greater influence; the heritage from which you descended or the culture in which you were raised?

-Skiing is one of the ways I express my own belonging, my own weave in these mountains.
-And truthfully my explorations beyond the Appalachian range have been small and furtive.
-But as I hone in on what it would mean for me to ski in Japan, in Peru, or in Scotland, I begin to see the contours of seeking welcome without ownership and without belonging, and returning the favor.
-Maybe knowing the difference is one of the ways that skiing can be meaningful.
+Skiing is one of the ways I express my own belonging, my own weave in these mountains and among the people here.
+It is an easily-shared activity, full of potential for respect and stewardship.
+I intimately know the lines and groves of Vermont and I’ve shared them with locals and visitors alike, but truthfully my explorations beyond the Northern Appalachians have been furtive.
+As I hone in on what it would mean for me to ski beyond my home ranges, I see the contours forming of a welcome without ownership or belonging.